Isle of Thanet: History

 In 865, the Great Heathen Army encamped in Thanet and was promised by the people of Kent danegeld in exchange for peace.
 Regardless, the Vikings did not abide by this agreement and proceeded to rampage across eastern Kent.
+Some time between 978 and 989 (sources differ) raiders entirely destroyed Minster Abbey by arson together with those sheltering in the abbey.